Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory for all Longlands and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement for all Longlands and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records of their conformance with the Healthy Homes Standards that apply or will be applied to their rental properties.
+• Landlords and property managers must keep records that prove compliance with the Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes